Skip to main content

 " Ranisa ne apko apne kamre mein jaane ka aadesh diya hai."

-A smile curved his face as he walked to his door and turned the door nob.
+A smile curved his face as he walked to his door and turned the doorknob.

-He smiled a little seeing her standing in front of the mirror in all the jewellery and a funny nervous face, in the dimly lit room decorated with scented candles, rose petals and drapes.
-He shut the door behind him making her stare at him wide-eyed through the mirror as she gulped noisily to calm her racing heart.
+He smiled a little, seeing her standing in front of the mirror in all her jewellery and a funny, nervous face, in the dimly lit room decorated with scented candles, rose petals and drapes.
+He shut the door behind him, making her stare at him wide-eyed through the mirror as she gulped noisily to calm her racing heart.

 Comments